Greenhouse gas inventory

-Greenhouse gas inventories are emission inventories of greenhouse gas emissions that are developed for a variety of reasons.
-Scientists use inventories of natural and anthropogenic (human-caused) emissions as tools when developing atmospheric models.
+Greenhouse gas inventories or GHG inventories are emission inventories of greenhouse gas (GHG).
+Scientists use inventories of natural and anthropogenic (human-caused) GHG emissions as tools when developing atmospheric models.
 Policy makers use inventories to develop strategies and policies for emissions reductions and to track the progress of those policies.

 Regulatory agencies and corporations also rely on inventories to establish compliance records with allowable emission rates.
 Businesses, the public, and other interest groups use inventories to better understand the sources and trends in emissions.

 Unlike some other air emission inventories, greenhouse gas inventories include not only emissions from source categories, but also removals by carbon sinks.
 These removals are typically referred to as carbon sequestration.

-Greenhouse gas inventories typically use Global warming potential (GWP) values to combine emissions of various greenhouse gases into a single weighted value of emissions.
+Greenhouse gas inventories typically use global warming potential (GWP) values to combine emissions of various greenhouse gases into a single weighted value of emissions.

 Examples

 Some of the key examples of greenhouse gas inventories include: